time-rs/time/.github/CONTRIBUTING.md

 ## Formatting

 Time uses rustfmt for formatting, and uses a number of nightly features.
 As such, you will need to run `cargo fmt` before committing.
 Formatting is important, so not doing this may cause CI to fail!
-CI currently uses a pinned version of `nightly-2020-03-19`.

 ## Linting